MerlinVR/UdonSharp/README.md

 - In a similar manner custom events will not be fired immediately after instantiation. https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/sendcustomevent-fails-on-gameobjects-that-where-instantiated-in-the-same-functio
 - Setters on properties for struct types do not currently function https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/raysetorigin-and-raysetdirection-not-working
 - Instantiated objects will sometimes lose their UdonBehaviour or cannot be interacted with/triggered https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/interactive-objects-break-after-being-clonedinstanciated-on-live-worlds
-- Quaternion.ToAngleAxis() does not function, this may extend to other functions with multiple `out` or `ref` parameters https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/quaterniontoangleaxis-broken
+- Functions like Quaternion.ToAngleAxis() and WheelCollider.GetWorldPose() do not function, this extends to other functions with multiple `out` or `ref` parameters https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/quaterniontoangleaxis-broken
+- Calling Destroy() on an object in game and then using a null check to check if it's valid will throw exceptions in game https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/null-check-on-gameobject-will-throw-exception-if-the-gameobj-is-destroyed

 ## Setup